cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 </HighlightBox>

-In order to configure `simd`, you need to set the chain ID and the keyring backend.
+For configuring `simd`, you have to set the chain ID and the keyring backend.

 ```sh
 $ simd config chain-id demo